kinoute/macos-setup/README.md

 ### git.sh

 This [script](scripts/git.sh) checks if you have already set up a `.gitconfig`file.
-If not, it asks for your git username and emaild and copies a `.gitignore` file containing famous and useful files/folders to ignore on your projects.
+If not, it asks for your git username and email and copies a `.gitignore` file containing famous and useful files/folders to ignore on your projects.

 ### macos.sh